pSpaces/Programming-with-Spaces/hello.md

 Let us program our first "hello world!" example.

-Before starting, go to the main page of [pSpaces](../) and choose a programming language.
-Follow the instructions to install it.
+You will need to have one of the frameworks up and running.
+If not already done, go to the main page of [pSpaces](../) , choose a framework and follow the instructions to install it.

-We will create a simple program that illustrates the most basic features of spaces.
-The complete code can be found:
+We will now create a simple program that illustrates the most basic features of spaces.
+The complete code of our example can be found:
 - [Hello World in Go](https://github.com/pSpaces/goSpace/blob/master/examples/HelloWorld/main.go)
 - [Hello World in C#](https://github.com/pSpaces/dotSpace/wiki/getting-started)
 - [Hello World in Java]